FAFSA vs. Pell Grant: What’s The Difference?

-Your FAFSA will be eligible for review for Pell Grant funds if you meet these criteria: You must be a U.S. citizen or a permanent resident with a green card.
-You must be an undergraduate student who has not earned a bachelor's or a professional degree (but in some cases a student enrolled in a graduate teacher certification program may be eligible).
-Students who have had a parent killed in military duty in Iraq or Afghanistan, or students with intellectual disabilities, may qualify for special Pell Grant support.
-Individuals who are incarcerated in a penal institution or who have been convicted of certain drug-related or sexual offenses may not be eligible.
+Also, students who have had a parent killed in military duty in Iraq or Afghanistan, and students with intellectual disabilities, may qualify for special Pell Grant support.
+Students who are incarcerated or have been convicted of certain drug-related or sexual offenses may not be eligible.

 Reviewing your Pell Grant

-Your Pell Grant does not automatically renew itself each academic year.
-You must complete the FAFSA each year, and your application will be reviewed each year for financial need.
-Be sure to submit your Renewal FAFSA as soon as possible after October 1 (the new, earlier due date) each year.
-You must also remain eligible, which means you must maintain satisfactory academic progress, as defined by your school.
-You must avoid any legal problems or arrests and maintain your citizenship status.
-In addition, you must stay current on repaying any federal student loans.
+Your Pell Grant doesn’t automatically renew each academic year.
+You’ll have to complete the FAFSA each year and it will be reviewed again for financial need.
+You’ll want to submit your Renewal FAFSA as soon as possible after October 1 each year.
+You’ll also have to remain eligible.
+That means you have to meet your school’s standard for satisfactory academic progress, avoid legal problems/arrest, maintain your citizenship status, and still show strong financial need.
+If you have any federal student loans already, you’ll also need to stay current on their repayment.